jonathanyan/cheetah/README.md

 5. (Optional for test) Install wget at Linux node

+   At step #3 and #4 jar files can also be downloaded from https://github.com/jonathanyan/cheetahlib

 Start single node

 1. Download cheetah package by clicking "Download Zip" from https://github.com/jonathanyan/cheetah